Certain works of art are so classic that they've become iconic. As such, they are frequently exploited for symbolic or comedic effect.

 - One scene in Italian horror movie The Church (La Chiesah, 1989, writen by Dario Argento and directed by Michele Soavi) is taken directly from a Boris Vallejo painting "Vampire's Kiss".
 Also, the design for the lizard-demon-gargoyle creature is taken from a infamous 1600s wood-carving depicting a man selling his soul to the devil.

-- Quite a bit of The Fountainhead by Ayn Rand seems to be about this.
+- Quite a bit of Ayn Rand's The Fountainhead seems to be about this.

-- Discworld artist Paul Kidby loves these.
+- Artist Paul Kidby loves these.
 So far he's done:

 - In The Illustrated Wee Free Men Stephen Player does a couple of pictures based on Richard Dadd's The Fairy Feller's Master Stroke, since the scene in the book is specifically stated in the Author's Note to be based on that painting.